-The mission of the Maryland Health Kids/EPSDT Program is to ensure access and availability of quality health care for Medical Assistance children, teens and young adults less than 21 years of age.
+The mission of the Maryland Health Kids/EPSDT Program is to ensure access and availability of quality health care for Medical Assistance children, teens, and young adults less than 21 years of age.
 The goal of the program is to provide appropriate practice-based performance improvement assessments and targeted interventions to enhance the quality of health services delivered by Medicaid providers to eligible recipients less than 21 years of age.

-- Health and Developmental History
+- 90% in Health and Development History

-- Comprehensive Physical Exam
+- 95% in Comprehensive Physical Exam

-- Laboratory Tests/At Risk Screenings
+- 59% in Laboratory Test/At-Risk Screenings

-- Health Education/Anticipatory Guidance
+- 93% in Health Education/Anticipatory Guidance